Esri/OptimizeRasters/README.md

 # OptimizeRasters

-OptimizeRasters is a tool for accomplishing three tasks: converting raster data to optimized Tiled TIF or MRF files, moving data to cloud storage, and creating Raster Proxies.
+OptimizeRasters is a set of tools for accomplishing three tasks: converting raster data to optimized Tiled TIF or MRF files, moving data to cloud storage, and creating Raster Proxies.
 The result is more efficient, scalable, and elastic data access with a lower storage cost.

 **Converting raster data to optimized formats**